Georgia's Old Governor's Mansion

 - This activity book is designed for young learns and includes coloring pages and other activities over the Mansion.
 It could serve as an introduction to the Mansion before a visit or field trip but can also just be a fun resource for any child.

-- This is geared towards younger children and helps them take more of an active role in the normal Mansion tour.
+- This is geared towards younger children and helps them take more of an active role in the normal Mansion tour by looking for items on each level fo the house.
 This is available for any child on any tour, just ask your tour docent for more details.

 - This lesson is designed for 3rd grade based on the Georgia Performance Standards for the 2015-2016 school year.
 This lesson is in conjunction with the "Greek Architecture Pre-Visit Lesson Plan" located under the Pre-Visit Suggested Activities tab.
 It would best be served as follow up lesson to a field trip to the Mansion.